 What are Dental Sealants?

-The chewing surface of your teeth is lined with tiny grooves and pits, which, although completely natural, can pose a problem.
+Tiny grooves on your teeth’s chewing surface, though natural, can be problematic.
 These nooks are prime real estate for leftover food particles and bacteria, leading to decay if not properly cleaned.
-Dental sealants, a thin, protective coating of plastic bond to these chewing surfaces to seal off these areas from cavity-causing elements.
+Dental sealants are thin plastic coatings that protect chewing surfaces from cavities.

 Who Should Get Dental Sealants?